JCMexplains/writing-for-success-2023/textbook.md

 explain the stages of the writing process so that readers will understand its benefits.

-3. Pieces of writing in various real-life and work-related situations would benefit from revising and editing.
-Consider the following list of real-life and work-related pieces of writing: emails, greeting card messages, junk mail, late-night television commercials, social networking pages, local newspapers, bulletin-board postings, and public notices.
+3. Much writing from daily life and from work would benefit from revising and editing.
+Consider these kinds of writing: emails, greeting card messages, junk mail, late-night television commercials, social networking pages, local newspapers, bulletin-board postings, and public notices.
 Find and submit at